ASP-ML/MassSegFramework/README.md

 # MassSeg-Framework: A Breast Mass Detection and Segmentation Framework Based on Deep Learning and Active Contour Model

 ## Project Objective:
-Implement MassSeg, a new automatic two-step breast mass segmentation method that combines the YOLOv11 architecture with a Chan-Vesse active contour model to maximize the lesion’s detection and enhance the lesion’s segmentation on mammography images.
+Implement MassSeg-Framework, a new automatic two-step breast mass segmentation method that combines the YOLOv11 architecture with a Chan-Vesse active contour model to maximize the lesion’s detection and enhance the lesion’s segmentation on mammography images.

 ## Table of Contents:
 - [Installation](#installation)